jitsi-contrib/installers/jitsi-dev/README.md

 - Debian 12 Bookworm
 - Ubuntu 22.04 Jammy Jellyfish

+There should be at least `12 GB` reserved RAM.

 ## Usage

 - **Don't run this script on a working production server.**